Skip to content

 • Large community support

 An abundance of external packages make scientific computing and data presentation easy.
-For instance, the packages matplotlib and seaborn good tools for generating data visualizations.
+For instance, the packages matplotlib and seaborn are good tools for generating data visualizations.
 With a few lines of code, scientists can generate scatter plots to view relationship between variables and/or heatmaps that can reveal distinct clusters in a dataset.

-Generating a scatter plot using Matplotlib
+Generating a Scatter Plot using Matplotlib

 import matplotlib.pyplot as plt